ipsy-md/docs/docs/cluster/cecile/data.md

     ```
     I am a symlink
     ```
-### Accessing data on Open On Demand
+### Accessing data on Open OnDemand

-If you are using [Open On Demand] to interact with the cluster, you can access your data by pressing on **Files**
+If you are using [Open OnDemand] to interact with the cluster, you can access your data by pressing on **Files**
-[Open On Demand]: ../access/#accessing-cecile-via-web-browser-open-on-demand
+[Open OnDemand]: ../access/#accessing-cecile-via-web-browser-open-on-demand

 <figure markdown="span">
     ![OOD](../images/OOD_files.png){ width="900" }